Dulshikamadushani/Final-Project/README.md

 - readr
 - ggpubr
 - ggpattern
-- here
 - grid

 ## How to reproduce the analysis
-1. Clone or download this repository.
+1. Download this repository.
 2. Open `final-project.Rproj` in RStudio.
 3. Make sure the data file is located at `data/Data file.csv`.
-4. Open `analysis/final_project.Rmd`.
+4. Open `final_project.Rmd`.
 5. Knit the file to PDF or run all code chunks.

 ## Outputs